What to do this weekend in L.A. Critics Picks: Nov 10 - 16, 2017

 'The Florida Project'

 Motherhood is messy.
 Single motherhood in your 20s is messier.
 Add to that poverty, co-parenting with an unemployed ex and dreams of making it as an actress — in South Boston — and you have the basic ingredients of “SMILF.”
 Showtime’s half-hour comedy drama, created, written by and starring Frankie Shaw, goes where most series television doesn’t care to venture: the lower end of the U.S. economic strata.
-Showtime, Sundays.
-Read more
+(Lorraine Ali) (Showtime, Sundays) Read more

 ‘Stranger Things’ second season

 The element of surprise and Reagan-era nostalgia rendered the Netflix series “Stranger Things” a breakout when it arrived last year complete with monsters, mad scientists and mullets.
 When Season 2 arrives Friday, there’s a new mystery to solve: How will this Emmy-winning and now beloved streaming obsession follow up on that success?
-Netflix, anytime.
-Read more
+(Lorraine Ali) (Netflix, anytime) Read more

 'Jerry Before Seinfeld'